Year of entry 2024

 - International fees

-This Masters degree offers the perfect opportunity to develop a career in strategic marketing, particularly in the global business environment.
+This Masters degree enables you to develop a career in strategic marketing, particularly in the global business environment.

-The course has a practical focus and you’ll develop professional skills through in-company assignments and case studies examining genuine business scenarios.
+The course has a practical focus, allowing you to develop professional skills through practical assignments and case studies examining genuine business scenarios.

 Our academics are specialists in their field with extensive teaching, research and consultancy experience of international standing.
-As such, this course is globally recognised and attracts students from all over the world.
-You’ll gain cross-cultural experience and an understanding of the skills required to work in the global environment.
+This globally recognised course will provide you with cross-cultural experience and the skills required to work in the worldwide business environment.

 This course is shaped by the Business School’s Global and Strategic Marketing Research Centre, one of the leading centres of research in marketing in Europe.